-The Law Office of Ama N. Appiah represents those seeking assistance in immigration, creative arts and entertainment law, and civil and criminal appeals.
+The Law Office of Ama N. Appiah represents those seeking assistance in the area of immigration, creative arts and entertainment law, and civil, criminal, and family law appeals.

 Ms. Appiah earned her Bachelor of Science degree at the State University of New York College at Buffalo, cum laude, with a specialization in graphic design.
 She freelanced as a graphic designer prior to entering the study of law.
 She also worked as a legal assistant and paralegal for the U.S. Small Business Administration - Disaster Assistance Office in Niagara Falls, NY.
 The Disaster Assistance Office provided federal loans and grants to those who suffered physical damage to their homes and physical and/or economic injury to their businesses as a result of a natural disaster.

 Attorney Appiah earned her law degree from Albany Law School in Albany, NY, in 2003.
 It was there that she gained extensive appellate experience.
 She interned for a substantial amount of time for the Albany County District Attorney's Office Criminal Appeals Division.
 Ms. Appiah also interned for the Hon.
 Thomas J. McAvoy in the U.S. Northern District Court of New York, as well as the Corporations Division of the New York State Department of State.
 Upon moving to Florida in 2003, Ms. Appiah worked for a solo practitioner whose practice focused on criminal and civil litigation.